Wineshuga/Wineshuga/README.md

 # 💫About Me :
 🔭 I'm currently working on my skills.\
-🌱 I'm currently learning more about python & JavaScript.\
+🌱 I'm currently learning more about Python & JavaScript.\
 👯 I'm looking for help to increase my work experience.\
 💬 Ask me about Frontend Dev.\
 📫 How to reach me: Uziwinnie@gmail.com\